-1. Demonstrate a knowledge and understanding of the key processes and practices by which acting and performance is realised and managed

-2. Utilise key practices and strategies for the reading, analysis and exploration of performance texts

-3. Demonstrate a knowledge and understanding of the interplay between the actor's conscious and subconscious resources in the realisation of performance.

-4. Appreciate the contextually/ theoretically informed reading of written texts and notations and of how to effect transitions from page to stage or screen.

-5. Understand group and collaborative processes in the creation of work and the interdisciplinary nature of performing arts.

-6. Demonstrate knowledge and an understanding of the interplay between practice and theory in preparation for sustained professional practice.

-7. Evaluate key political, economic, social, cultural and technological factors, which may impact on the production and reception of performing arts.

-8. Demonstrate a knowledge and understanding of professional structures and practices within the creative industries including entrepreneurship.

-9. Demonstrate the ability to develop ideas and construct arguments with the capacity to articulate them clearly in different modes and apply them to practical contexts.

-10. Demonstrate an awareness of interdisciplinary approaches and the capacity to engage and independently apply different theories and systems of knowledge.

-11. Demonstrate the ability to research, organise and synthesise material independently and to critically evaluate its significance

-12. Apply a personal and comprehensive acting technique in rehearsal and performance.

-13. Demonstrate a range of effective physical and vocal skills appropriate to professional performance in a range of live and mediated contexts.

-14. Independently and/ or collaboratively identify and realise the performance possibilities in a script, score or other performance source.

-15. Work collaboratively in the realisation of a range of performance texts or scores, both live and recorded.

-16. Engage in professional research, whether independently, in a group or performance-based.

-17. Identify and interpret a range of contextual and historical factors affecting performance.

-18. Identify and use the necessary structures framing professional engagement in the performing arts economies.

-19. Apply personal knowledge of employment, self-employment and enterprise in the maintenance of a career as an actor in the performing arts.

-20. Work and think critically, analytically and reflexively.

-21. Utilise creative and imaginative skills

-22. Communicate effectively with a wide range of individuals using a variety of means (oral, visual, written).

-23. Evaluate personal, academic and professional skills and performance.

-24. Independently/ interdependently utilise problem-solving skills in a variety of theoretical and practical situations.

-25. Manage time, prioritise workloads and recognise and manage personal emotions and stress.

-26. Effectively perform within a team environment including: leadership, team building, influencing and project managing skills.

-27. Demonstrate interpersonal skills of effective listening, negotiating, persuasion and presentation.

-28. Understand career opportunities HE progression opportunities and challenges ahead and plan a career/education path.

-29. Use generic ICT systems and tools to communicate, evaluate and present information.
+- 1. Demonstrate a knowledge and understanding of the key processes and practices by which dance and performance is realised and managed. - 2.
+Utilise key practices and strategies for the understanding, analysis and exploration of dance techniques and creative performance. - 3.
+Demonstrate a knowledge and understanding of the relationship between technique and creativity. - 4.
+Demonstrate an understanding of the issues and theoretical paradigms which underpin the processes involved in the transition from creation / choreographic practice to performance. - 5.
+Understand group and collaborative processes in the creation of work and the interdisciplinary nature of performing arts. - 6.
+Demonstrate knowledge and an understanding of the interplay between practice and theory, in preparation for sustained professional practice. - 7.
+Evaluate key political, economic, social, cultural and technological factors, which may impact on the production and reception of performing arts. - 8.
+Demonstrate knowledge and an understanding of professional structures and practices within the creative industries including entrepreneurship - 9.
+Demonstrate the ability to develop ideas and construct arguments with the capacity to articulate them clearly in different modes and apply them to practical contexts - 10.
+Demonstrate an awareness of interdisciplinary approaches and the capacity to engage and independently apply different theories and systems of knowledge. - 11.
+Demonstrate the ability to research, organise and synthesise material independently and to critically evaluate its significance. - 12.
+Employ professional level technical and creative skills in dance across the principle areas of dance performance, principally Commercial Dance and also Ballet, Contemporary and Jazz. - 13.
+Apply professional level technical and creative skills in commercial dance including gymnastics and circus. - 14.
+Use complex, expressive, integrated and sustainable voice and acting skills required of a professional dancer. - 15.
+Articulate and show an advanced understanding of dance and the performing arts as both a creative / social and commercial / economic practice, with a clear understanding of their own potential position within it. - 16.
+Lead others with confidence and work pro-actively, independently, flexibly, and collaboratively within diverse creative teams and projects as well as in the creation of new work. - 17.
+Demonstrate the ability to be prepared, and apply professional working practices and ethics in the creation of theatrical and screen based performances.

+- 18. Have developed a range of graduate level transferable skills appropriate for gaining and maintaining employment in a variety of setting. - 19.
+Work and think critically, analytically and reflexively. - 20.
+Utilise creative and imaginative skills. - 21.
+Communicate effectively with a wide range of individuals using a variety of means (oral, visual, written). - 22.
+Evaluate personal, academic and professional skills and performance. - 23.
+Independently/ interdependently utilise problem-solving skills in a variety of theoretical and practical situations. - 24.
+Manage time, prioritise workloads and recognise and manage personal emotions and stress. - 25.
+Effectively perform within a team environment including: leadership, team building, influencing and project managing skills. - 26.
+Demonstrate interpersonal skills of effective listening, negotiating, persuasion and presentation. - 27.
+Understand career opportunities and challenges ahead and plan a career path. - 28.
+Use generic ICT systems and tools to communicate, evaluate and present information.